PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

 The names that you assign to Defined Name must follow the following set of rules:
  - The first character of a name must be one of the following characters:
    - letter (including UTF-8 letters)
-   - underscore (_)
+   - underscore (`_`)
  - Remaining characters in the name can be
    - letters (including UTF-8 letters)
    - numbers (including UTF-8 numbers)
-   - periods
+   - periods (`.`)
-   - underscore characters
+   - underscore characters (`_`)
  - The following are not allowed:
    - Space characters are not allowed as part of a name.
    - Names can't look like cell addresses, such as A35 or R2C2
  - Names are not case sensitive.
 For example, `North` and `NORTH` are treated as the same name.

+### Limitations

-PHPSpreadsheet doesn't yet fully validate the names that you use, so it is possible to create a spreadsheet in PHPSpreadsheet that will break when you try to open it in MS Excel; or that will break PHPSpreadsheet when they are referenced in a cell.
+PHPSpreadsheet doesn't yet fully validate the names that you use, so it is possible to create a spreadsheet in PHPSpreadsheet that will break when you save and try to open it in MS Excel; or that will break PHPSpreadsheet when they are referenced in a cell.

 There is nothing to stop you creating a Defined Name that matches an existing Function name
 ```php
 $spreadsheet->addNamedFormula(new NamedFormula('SUM', $worksheet, '=SUM(A1:E5)'));
 ```
 And this will work without problems in MS Excel.
 However, it is not guaranteed to work correctly in PHPSpreadsheet; and will certainly cause confusion for anybody reading it; so it is not recommended.
+Names exist to give clarity to the person reading the spreadsheet, and a cell containing `=SUM` is even harder to understand than a cell containing `=SUM(B4:B8)`.
+Use names that provide meaning, like `SUM_OF_WORKED_HOURS`.

+You cannot have a Named Range and a Named Formula with the same name, unless they are differently scoped.